ArtifexSoftware/ghostpdl/doc/src/VectorDevices.rst

 ``-WriteObjStms=boolean``
    Controls whether the pdfwrite device will use ObjStms to store non-stream objects in the output file.
 This switch defaults to true, however if the output file is less than PDF 1.5, or XRef streams are disabled then ObjStms are not supported and this switch will be set to false.
 Additionally, the pdfwrite device does not currently support ObjStms when Linearizing (Optimize for Fast Web View) the output file and ObjStms will be disabled if Linearization is activated.

-   Using ObjStms can significantly reduce the size of soem PDF files, at the cost of somewhat reduced performance.
-Taking as an exmple the PDF 1.7 Reference Manual; the original file is ~32MB, producing a PDF file from it using pdfwrite without the XRefStm or ObjStms enabled produces a file ~19MB, with both these features the output file is ~13.9MB.
+   Using ObjStms can significantly reduce the size of some PDF files, at the cost of somewhat reduced performance.
+Taking as an exmple the PDF 1.7 Reference Manual; the original file is ~32MB, producing a PDF file from it using pdfwrite without the XRefStm or ObjStms enabled produces a file ~19MB, with both these features enabled the output file is ~13.9MB.
 This is currently a new feature and can be disabled if problems arise.

 ----